gnikxela0328/obsidian/toska/Working To-Do.md

 - Scene 1
 	- [ ] Jack "Life Wasted"
 	- [ ] Jack Talking to virgil - whole take
+- Scene 2
+	- [ ] "Mistakes like this happen all the time"
+		- I have audio for this one, but its not the same take as v2 movie
+	- [ ] "Hey woah am I supposed to wait here?"
+Virgil getting called off
+		- missing audio starts when Louie hands papers back to virgil.
+Everything after this point is missing
 - Scene 4
 	- [ ] Whole scene
 - Scene 8